Churn

 Other (fraud flags, limits)9%Sometimes

 Critical insight: Over 85% of failed payments are recoverable if you follow up quickly and give the customer an easy way to update their payment method.
+See the [failed payment recovery benchmarks](/failed-payment-recovery-benchmark) for recovery rates by method.

 How to Fix Involuntary Churn